- Oops!Something went wrong.Please try again later.

 Conference call today at 4:30 p.m.
 ET

-STAMFORD, Conn., March 12, 2019 (GLOBE NEWSWIRE) -- Cara Therapeutics, Inc. (CARA), a biopharmaceutical company focused on developing and commercializing new chemical entities with a primary focus on pruritus as well as pain by selectively targeting peripheral kappa opioid receptors, today announced financial results and operational highlights for the fourth quarter and full year ended December 31, 2018.
+STAMFORD, Conn., Feb.
+27, 2020 (GLOBE NEWSWIRE) -- Cara Therapeutics, Inc. (CARA), a biopharmaceutical company focused on developing and commercializing new chemical entities designed to alleviate pruritus by selectively targeting peripheral kappa opioid receptors, or KORs, today announced financial results and operational highlights for the fourth quarter and full year ended December 31, 2019.

 KORSUVA Injection: Chronic Kidney Disease-Associated Pruritus (CKD-aP): Hemodialysis

-- Top-line 12-week efficacy and safety data from the KALM-1 and KALM-2 Phase 3 trials of KORSUVA™ Injection in hemodialysis patients with moderate-to-severe CKD-aP are expected in the second quarter and second half of 2019, respectively.
+Top-line efficacy and safety data from the KALM-2 Phase 3 trial of KORSUVA Injection in hemodialysis patients with moderate-to-severe CKD-aP in the second quarter of 2020.

 Upcoming Meeting Activities